-Alanna is responsible for Mandala’s external communications, including developing social media content, managing the website and sending newsletters to our members and supporters.
+Alanna is responsible for Mandala’s external communications.
 She holds a PhD in environmental communication from the University of Melbourne, focusing on media representations of environmental conflict over mining and industrial development.
-She is also a Sessional Tutor in the Media and Communications program at the University of Melbourne and has taught in the subject Global Crisis Reporting, which explores the role of the media in theatres of humanitarian action.
+She is also a Sessional Lecturer and Tutor and Research Assistant in the Media and Communications program at the University of Melbourne and has taught for a number of years in the subject Global Crisis Reporting, which explores the role of the media in theatres of humanitarian action.

 Finance & Administration Coordinator

 Caterina is our finance and administration co-ordinator.
 She has been with Mandala for over five years, but brings more than ten years of experience as a BAS Agent and bookkeeper.
 She is responsible for preparing and maintaining annual budgets, financial statements and reports, assisting with the annual audit and maintaining general bookkeeping duties, including payroll and tax compliance.